knubez/TAMS/examples/mosa/README.md

 ## MOSA

-MOSA: MCSs Over South Ameria
+MOSA: MCSs Over South America

 An MCS tracker intercomparison project of the NCAR SAAG Convective Working Group, focusing on the South American region.